What is the Residential Tenancies Board?

 All private residential landlords, Approved Housing Bodies (who are not-for-profit housing providers, often referred to as Housing Associations) and landlords of Student Specific Accommodation must register their tenancies with the RTB.
 You can search to see if a tenancy is registered on the RTB website.
 The registration of tenancies enables us to collect important data on the sector.
 It is also a key part of regulating and supporting the sector and ensuring that landlords and tenants are aware of their rights and responsibilities.

 Since 2004, the RTB replaced the courts in dealing with the majority of disputes between landlords and tenants through our Dispute Resolution Service.
 This service offers a choice of resolution types to parties – Telephone Mediation or Adjudication – and the option to appeal through a Tenancy Tribunal.

-The RTB has powers to investigate and sanction landlords who engage in certain breaches of rental law called Improper Conduct, such as unlawfully setting the rent in an RPZ above general inflation as recorded by the Harmonised Index of the Consumer Price (HICP) or ending a tenancy by citing a reason which the landlord did not ultimately act on, amongst others.
+The RTB has powers to investigate and sanction landlords who engage in certain breaches of rental law called Improper Conduct, such as increasing the rent by more than is allowed under the calculation set out in the Residential Tenancies Act or ending a tenancy by citing a reason which the landlord did not ultimately act on, amongst others.
 Investigations can commence either on the basis of information received from a member of the public or proactively by the RTB on the basis of information available to us under the Residential Tenancies Act.
 Sanctions include a formal written caution and/or a fine of up to €15,000 and/or costs of up to €15,000.